Met Police officer David Carrick admits to being serial rapist

 A senior officer said his offending was "unprecedented in policing".

-Assistant Commissioner Barbara Gray, the Met's lead for professionalism, said: "We should have spotted his pattern of abusive behaviour and because we didn't, we missed opportunities to remove him from the organisation," she said.
+Assistant Commissioner Barbara Gray, the Met's lead for professionalism, said: "We should have spotted his pattern of abusive behaviour and because we didn't, we missed opportunities to remove him from the organisation."

 "We are truly sorry that being able to continue to use his role as a police officer may have prolonged the suffering of his victims."

-Carrick was suspended from duty when he was arrested in October 2021.
+Carrick, who admitted 24 counts of rape, was suspended from duty when he was arrested in October 2021.

+Jaswant Narwal, the chief crown prosecutor of the Crown Prosecution Service, Thames and Chiltern, said: "Carrick held a role where he was trusted with the responsibility of protecting the public, but yet over 17 years, in his private life, he did the exact opposite.

+"This is a man who relentlessly degraded, belittled and sexually assaulted and raped women.

 The Mayor of London, Sadiq Khan, said he was "absolutely sickened and appalled" by Carrick's crimes.